Radioactive contamination from the Rocky Flats Plant: Contamination and health studies

 Many findings linking workers and other cancer development are muddled due to the "strong healthy worker effect" (that workers tend to have lower overall death rates than general population because those that are ill or disabled are restricted from working).
-Also the standard mortality rates for cancers of stomach and rectum were found to be much higher than other studies of nuclear workers, which indicates the necessity for further study since inhalation of plutonium can distribute to these areas.
+Also the standard mortality rates for cancers of the stomach and rectum were found to be much higher than other studies of nuclear workers, which indicates the necessity for further study since inhalation of plutonium can distribute to these areas.

 Many people who were employees of the Rocky Flats Plant talk about their struggles with chronic beryllium disease and issues they are dealing with today.
 They describe how the plant had them take minimum precautions to combat the toxic fumes, but it was never enough.
 Many of them have fallen ill and have to carry the effects with them for the rest of their lives.

 In February 2006, the Rocky Flats Stewardship Council was formed to address post-closure management of Rocky Flats.
 The council includes elected officials from nine municipal governments neighboring Rocky Flats and four skilled/experienced organizations and/or individuals.
 Information about the council is available on their website.

-In 2016, the Colorado Department of Public Health and Environment announced its Cancer Registry was preparing a follow up cancer study to its original 1998 report on cancer incidence in the vicinity of the former Rocky Flats Plant.
+In 2016, the Colorado Department of Public Health and Environment announced its Cancer Registry was preparing a follow-up cancer study to its original 1998 report on cancer incidence in the vicinity of the former Rocky Flats Plant.
 The original report and 2016 report found no pattern of increased cancers in communities around Rocky Flats.
 In 2017, a follow-up cancer study was conducted by the Cancer Registry, which specifically found no pattern of increased thyroid or rare cancers in communities around Rocky Flats.